 It remains to be seen how these ten proposed outcomes will unfold since the Province does not intend on launching the Strategy until the spring or summer of 2023.
 While the risks of climate change on watersheds is not yet fully understood, the Strategy represents the beginning of a much larger discussion regarding water use and sustainability in the Province.

 For references watercanada.net/resources/jf23

-Charles Bois is a Partner with Miller Thompson, LLP.
+Charles Bois is a Partner with Miller Thomson, LLP.

-Michelle Eng is an Articled Student with Miller Thompson, LLP.
+Michelle Eng is an Articled Student with Miller Thomson, LLP.